What happens after you submit your appeal?

 Request for Changes (RfC)

 This is a very helpful form (and process) which you are quite likely to make use of during the appeal process.
-The RfC provides the means for you to communicate anything to the Tribunal and can be found here:
+The RfC provides the means for you to communicate anything to the Tribunal.

 An RfC can be used as many times as needed during the appeal process, e.g. adding further evidence, asking Tribunal to direct LA to provide essential evidence, requesting a change in witnesses or attendees or informing the Tribunal if the LA has missed a deadline set out by the Tribunal.